Mocking Styles in Testing: Narrow vs Broad

 Pros

-• Precise validation
+• Very precise validation

-• Early detection of contract changes
+• Early detection of contract or interaction changes

-• High confidence in interactions
+• High confidence in component collaboration

 Cons

-• High maintenance cost
+• Higher maintenance cost

-• Discourages refactoring
+• Makes refactoring harder

 Broad Mocks